RoseIsConfused/ICUP/README.md

-# Item Command Utility Provider
+# Item Command Utility Provider (ICUP)

 ## Description
-- it's a mod my guy

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+- This mod allows you to bind commands to items and run those commands in different ways with the item.

 ## Features
-- cool shit
+- Bind commands to items.
+- execute those commands using different actions. (right click, left click, crouch right click, crouch left click, etc.)
+- The mod allows you binding commands using both commands or the provided UI.
+(UI is accessed by pressing "insert key here", by default, while holding an item.)

+"insert enticing preview images here"

-## License
+## Additional Notes:

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+yes ICUP is supposed to be funny. yes I am in-fact gay.